Butterfly Identification And Guide

 Identify the butterfly you saw in your garden with the help of this guide.
 This article will help you with butterfly identification, so you can identify the yellow and black butterflies flying around your buddleia bush, or the big black butterfly winging past you on a camping trip.
 Not every orange butterfly you see is a monarch!
 The butterflies of North America are many and varied, and to identify butterflies you will probably need some help.
 So here is a quick guide to butterfly identification for many of the common species in North America, complete with big pictures and a little bit about each species' immature forms and life histories.

-All of the information in this article comes my own 40-plus years of experience as an enthusiastic naturalist; all of the photos are public domain and credited accordingly.
+The information in this article comes from my own 40-plus years of experience as an enthusiastic naturalist; all of the photos are public domain and credited accordingly.
 If you are a naturalist yourself and see anything I missed or got wrong, please leave me a comment!

 How Do You Identify a Butterfly?

 Simply put, a butterfly is a winged insect that undergoes complete metamorphosis (in other words, goes from egg to caterpillar to pupa to adult).
 Butterflies belong to a large group of insects called the Lepidoptera, which includes both butterflies and moths.
 It has three body segments, the head, the abdomen and the thorax.
 Butterflies are of course harmless, and connot bite or sting -- rarely some species can damage plants in your garden -- but they are a striking and valuable part of the life on our planet, so it's worth your time to be able to identify butterflies when you see them!